 Telephone: (306) 966-5193

-Review of applications will begin January 1, 2018; however, applications will be accepted and evaluated until the position is filled.
+Applications will be accepted and evaluated until the position is filled.
 The anticipated start date is July 1, 2018.

 The University of Saskatchewan is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
 All members of the university community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The university welcomes applications from those who will contribute to the diversity of our community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.